chakra-ui/chakra-ui/.changeset/sour-experts-pump.md

 "@chakra-ui/breakpoint-utils": patch
 ---

-Reduce gaps in media queries for breakpoints which excluded some viewport widths from media query coverage
+Reduced gaps in media queries for breakpoints which excluded some viewport widths from media query coverage